Leveraging Hierarchical Feature Sharing for Efficient Dataset Condensation: Experiment Setting and Implementation Details

 In this section, we introduce more details on the designs of the Hierarchical Memory Network (HMN) architecture, specifically tailored for various datasets and storage budgets.
 We first introduce the three-tier hierarchical memories incorporated within the network.
 Subsequently, we present the neural network designed to convert memory and decode memories into images utilized for training.

 \textbf{Hierarchical memories.} HMNs consist of three-tier memories: dataset-level memory $m^{(D)}$, class-level memory $m^{(C)}_c$, and instance-level memory $m^{(I)}_{c, i}$, which are supposed to store different levels of features of datasets.
-Memories of HMNs for SVHN, CIFAR10, and CIFAR100 have a shape of (4, 4, Channels), and memories for Tiny ImageNet have a shape of (8, 8, Channels), where the number of channels is a hyper-parameter for different settings.
+Memories of HMNs for SVHN, CIFAR10, and CIFAR100 have a shape of (4, 4, Channels), and memories for Tiny ImageNet have a shape of (8, 8, Channels).
+Memories for ImageNet-10 have a shape of (12, 12, Channels).
+The number of channels is a hyper-parameter for different settings.

 We present the detailed setting for the number of channels and the number of memories under different data condensation scenarios in Table~\ref{tab:setting-memory}.
-Besides the channels of memories, we also present the number of instance-level of memories.
+Besides the channels of memories, we also present the number of instance-level memories.
+Since each instance-level memory corresponds to a generated image, the number of instance-level of memories is the GPIC for an HMN.
 Every HMN has only one dataset-level memory, and the number of class-level memory is equal to the number of classes in the dataset.
 The number of instance-level memory for the over-budget class leads to an extra 10\% storage budget cost, which will be pruned by post-condensation pruning.